JuFisch/mysite/content/post/testing.md

 </ol>

 <br>
 Whew.
-One thing you might be wondering: why do I check both message text and message username, instead of simple all the message data stored in the hash.
+One thing you might be wondering: why do I check both message text and message username, instead of simply checking all the message data stored in the hash at one time?
 To be honest, this is a bit of a hack, because I was getting a slight mismatch of the type of message data between PublishHandler and TestPublishHandler (one was a map[string]interface{} and one was a map[string]string, so even though they had the same inner content, which is what we care about, the type was different and caused the tests to fail.)

 So that, in what would never even remotely fit inside a nutshell, is what I've been working on this week.